Azure/Databricks360/iac-adb-360/README.md

 and here goes:

 3. **Configure and run the pipeline deploy-postmetastore.yml**

+> Again there's a helpeer script called 'create-variablegroup.sh', which you can run to create the variable group for you.
+Replace the necessary values and then run the script.
+After that you need to add the two secrets: ghpat (github token) and clientsecret (the secret for the adb-sp)

 3.1. configure a variable group with the name 'vgdevadb360' for the cluster pipeline /pipelines/azure/deploy-postmetastore.yml with the following: